MMansy19/Gastric-Lavage-Simulator/README.md

 ![Gastric Lavage Simulator](Planning.jpeg)

 ## Project Report

-For a detailed report on the Gastric Lavage Simulator Project, please refer to the [Project Report PDF](Final Project.pdf).
+For a detailed report on the Gastric Lavage Simulator Project, please refer to the [Project Report ](ProjectReport.pdf).

 ## Project Steps and Workflow